 These two written genre tests each prompted the students to write a theme containing at least five paragraphs.
 Two prompts (A & B) were designed for each genre tested: the persuasive theme and the narrative theme.
 Students were given a blank piece of paper and a TOWER Diagram (Schumaker, 2003, p.
 225) plus lined paper before taking each test.
-They were asked to plan and write a wellorganized theme in response to the prompt.
-An example prompt was "Some people think that boys and girls in your school should not have to dress themselves according to a dress code.
-For example, . . . (examples of a dress code were provided).
-In a 5-paragraph theme, present a reasoned argument that girls and boys in your school SHOULD NOT BE required to dress according to a dress code.
+They were asked to plan and write a well-organized theme in response to the prompt.
+An example prompt was "Some people think that students in your school should not have to dress themselves according to a dress code.
+For example, ... (examples of a dress code were provided).
+In a 5-paragraph theme, present a reasoned argument that students in your school SHOULD NOT BE required to dress according to a dress code.
 Be sure to use a variety of sentence types and well-organized paragraphs.
 All of your sentences should be complete sentences."
-To control for the difficulty of the prompts, the selection of the prompts was counterbalanced such that half of the students in each group received one of the prompts (Prompt A) during the pretest and then received the other prompt (Prompt B) for the posttest.
-The other half of the students in each group received the prompts in opposite order (i.e., Prompt B during the pretest and Prompt A during the posttest).
+To control for the difficulty of the prompts, the selection of the prompts (Prompt A) during the pretest and then received the other prompt (Prompt B) for the posttest.
+The other half of the students in each group received order (i.e., Prompt B during the pretest and Prompt A during the posttest).

 The themes were scored using a score sheet displaying the potential types of paragraphs in order, starting with the Introductory Paragraph and ending with the Concluding Paragraph.
 Each type of sentence within each paragraph could be awarded varying numbers of points depending on the quality of the sentence.
 For example, a Topic/Transition sentence between Detail Paragraphs could be awarded 4, 2, or 0 points, depending on the quality of the sentence.
-Scorers used a written set of evaluation guidelines to guide their selection of points (see the Evaluation Guidelines in Schumaker,

-2003 on pp. 155-167).
+Scorers used a written set of evaluation guidelines to guide their selection of points (see the Evaluation Guidelines in Schumaker, 2003 on pp. 155-167).
 A total of 119 points was available on the theme.
 The TOWER Diagram was similarly scored using a set of Evaluation Guidelines (Schumaker, 2003, pp. 167-168).
 A total of 63 points was available.